tickup-se/mlink_subscribe_test/README.md

 4. unique open is the number of unique open cross trades mening if AAPL would receive two open cross unique open would count that as one (open cross trades should be the same as this parameter)
 5. unique close is the number of unique close cross trades mening if AAPL would receive two close cross unique close would count that as one (close cross trades should be the same as this parameter)
 6. no. print messages the number of all StockPrint messages without any filter decoded

+**Historic data**

+./historic_prints <file>

+First outputs the column names and their respective column number.
+Outputs heart beat every 100.000 rows
+When a open print is found the name of the ticker is detailed.
+At the end the number of open prints are displayed.